-When writing, you can use joining words to join sentences or ideas together.
+When writing, you can use joining words to link sentences or ideas together.
 Joining words are and, or, but, because and if.

-Watch this video about minibeasts and try the activities below.
+Watch this video about minibeasts carefully, and see what new facts you can learn.
+Then try the activities below.

 You may need paper and a pen or pencil for some of these activities.

 Writing a list of information or facts about something can help you write new sentences of your own.

 How many different minibeasts did you see in the video?

 Write some short sentences saying which minibeasts you saw.
 See if you can write six sentences like these:

 - I saw a spider.

 Once you've made your list, try using the word and to join your sentences together, to make longer ones.

 For example: I saw a snail and a spider.